HT Cables Replacement

 How important is this service?

-The fuel in your car is ignited by a spark.
-This starts with the coil pack, which transforms low voltage power into extremely high voltage.
-This high voltage is transferred through the HT cables, and to the spark plug, where a spark is created that ignites the engine’s fuel, and powers the engine.
+A spark ignites the fuel in your automobile.
+This starts with the ignition coil, which transforms low voltage power into extremely high voltage.
+This high voltage is transferred through the ignition cables, and to the spark plug, where a spark is created that ignites the engine’s fuel, and powers the engine.

-When one or more HT cables fail, this voltage will not be transferred from the coil pack to the spark plugs, and the fuel will not be ignited.
-Depending on how many of your HT cables malfunction, your car will either run poorly, or won’t run at all.
+When one or more ignition cables fail, this voltage will not be transferred from the ignition coil to the spark plugs, and the fuel will not be ignited.
+Depending on how many of your ignition cables malfunction, your car will either run poorly, or won’t run at all.